Trump makes unconventional pick to oversee ‘deep state’

 The background of Grenell, the U.S. ambassador to Germany since April 2018, is primarily in politics and media affairs.
 He lacks the extensive national security and military experience of the acting director he replaces, Joseph Maguire, as well as previous holders of the position.
 Such experience appears to be required under the 2004 law that created the post to coordinate the work of the nation’s 17 intelligence agencies.

 But Grenell has support among the president’s backers on Capitol Hill.
-“Richas a proven track record of fighting for our country, and now, he will work every day to make sure Americans are safe,” House Minority Leader Kevin McCarthy, R-Ca., said on Twitter.
+“Ric has a proven track record of fighting for our country, and now, he will work every day to make sure Americans are safe,” House Minority Leader Kevin McCarthy, R-Calif., said on Twitter.

 In announcing Grenell’s appointment, the White House pointed to his diplomatic background and work as a spokesman for the U.S. mission to the United Nations.
 Trump said on Twitter that “Rick has represented our Country exceedingly well.”